 The Telecommunications Regulations, promulgated by the State Council in 2000, and were subsequently revised in 2014 and 2016 respectively, draw a distinction between "basic telecommunication services" and "value-added telecommunication services."
 Internet content provision services is a subcategory of value-added telecommunications services.
-On December 25 2015, the MIIT published the Classification Catalogue of Telecommunications Services (the 2015 Catalogue), which took effect on March 1, 2016.
-The first catalogue was published in September 2000 and was subsequently amended in 2001 and 2003 respectively.
-Under the 2015 Catalogue, the "value-added telecommunication services" was further classified into two sub-categories and 10 items.
-Internet content provision services, or ICP services, is under the second subcategory of value-added telecommunications businesses.
-Under the Telecom Regulations, commercial operators of value-added telecommunications services must first obtain an operating license from the MIIT or its provincial level counterparts.
+According to the Catalogue of Telecommunications Business, most recently updated in June 6, 2019, the "value-added telecommunication services" was further classified into two sub-categories and 10 items.
+Internet content provision services, or ICP services, is under the second subcategory of value-added telecommunications services munications businesses.
+Under the Telecommunications Regulations, commercial operators of value-added telecommunications services must first obtain an operating license from the MIIT or its provincial level counterparts.